What Is Lean Inventory Management?

 - Fluctuating food costs affect the bottom line, since management won't be buying in bulk when prices are lower.

-- It may take time for your staff to adjust to the JIT and pull systems, which could cause disruptions in inventory levels and food prep.
+- It may take time for your staff to adjust to the JIT and pull systems, which could cause disruptions in inventory levels, inventory turnover, and food prep.

 And if your restaurant's concept focuses on bulk items, such as soups or stews, it may not make sense to implement lean inventory management or the pull system.